Equivariant toric geometry and Euler-Maclaurin formulae

 \subsubsection{Equivariant motivic Chern class transformation.}

-Recall that if $X$ is a complex quasi-projective variety with an algebraic $\bT$-action, the (relative) equivariant motivic Grothendieck group $K_0^\bT(var/X)$ of varieties over $X$ is the free abelian group generated by symbols $[Z \to X]$, where $Z$ is a quasi-projective $\bT$-variety and $Z \to X$ is a $\bT$-equivariant morphism, modulo the additivity relation:
+For $X$ a complex algebraic variety with an algebraic $\bT$-action, the (relative) equivariant motivic Grothendieck group $K_0^\bT(var/X)$ of varieties over $X$ is the free abelian group generated by symbols $[Z \to X]$, where $Z$ is a complex algebraic $\bT$-variety and $Z \to X$ is a $\bT$-equivariant morphism, modulo the additivity relation: